Black hole superradiant instability from ultralight spin-2 fields: Massive spin-2 instability and GW emission in the small-coupling limit

 where the vector $\xi_i^{(s_z)}$ is defined for $s_z=0,\pm 1$ and can be constructed from the unit Cartesian vectors $\bm{e}_{x}$, $\bm{e}_{y}$ and $\bm{e}_{z}$:

 On the other hand, using Eq.~\eqref{eq:angular} one finds that the radial function $R^{n\ell}(r)$ satisfies a hydrogen-like radial equation

 Thus, the radial wave functions are hydrogenic, labeled by their orbital angular moment $\ell$ and by the overtone number $n$, the latter representing the number of nodes in the radial function.
 Requiring regularity at $r\to \infty$ and at $r=0$ we find that the energy levels are given by\footnote{Note that in most textbooks the hydrogen atom energy levels are written in terms of the principal quantum number $\bar{n}\equiv \ell+n+1$ and the energy levels are represented in terms of the bound-state's binding energy $E_{\bar{n}}\equiv \omega-\mu=-\frac{\alpha^2\mu}{2\bar{n}^2}$.
-Here we will instead still write energy levels in terms of $\omega$ and overtone number $n$ since this is standard notation used in the superradiance literature.} Eq.~\eqref{wR} and that the regular solution to Eq.~\eqref{eq:radial} can be written in terms of generalized Laguerre polynomials:
+Here we will instead still write energy levels in terms of $\omega$ and overtone number $n$ since this is standard notation used in the superradiance literature.}

+and that the regular solution to Eq.~\eqref{eq:radial} can be written in terms of generalized Laguerre polynomials:

 where we defined $\tilde{r}\equiv 2r\alpha\mu/\left(\ell+n+1\right)$ and $N_{n\ell}$ is an arbitrary normalization constant which we fix by requiring $\int_0^{\infty} r^2 |R^{n\ell}|^2dr =1$.

 In the $r \gg M$ limit the bound-state solutions of a massive spin-2 field in a BH spacetime can be obtained by plugging the radial function~\eqref{eq:solradial} and angular functions~\eqref{eq:solang} into Eqs.~\eqref{eq:ansatz} and~\eqref{eq:hmunu_cons}, which can then be used to reconstruct the field $H_{ab}$ using Eq.~\eqref{eq:hmunu}.
 Note that the eigenfunctions peak~\cite{Brito:2015oca} at $r\sim M/\alpha^2$, the largest length scale in the problem.